Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/AzureRM.Sql.md

 Stops the workflow that runs a recommended index operation.

 ### [Stop-AzureRmSqlElasticPoolActivity](Stop-AzureRmSqlElasticPoolActivity.md)
-Cancel the asynchronous update operation on an elastic pool.
+Cancels the asynchronous update operation on an elastic pool.

 ### [Stop-AzureRmSqlServerUpgrade](Stop-AzureRmSqlServerUpgrade.md)
 Stops the upgrade of a SQL Database server.